 If a spouse, civil, unmarried or same-sex partner does not meet the requirements for ILR (settlement) under paragraph D-ILRP.1.1., or for further leave to remain under D-ILRP.1.2. or DILRP.1.3., and there are no exceptional circumstances then the Home Office is quite likely to refuse the ILR application.

-According to the Official Statistics during 2008-17, a total of 331,532 settlements (ILR) granted on the basis of marriage to 114,646 husbands and 216,886 wives under the family route.
+During 2008-17, a total of 331,532 settlements (ILR) granted on the basis of marriage to 114,646 husbands and 216,886 wives under the family route.
 Perhaps, during the 2008-17 period, the spouse visa ILR grants on the basis of marriage were highest in 2009 (55,600).
 And the average for 2008-17 is 33,153 per year.
 However, after, there has been a significant decrease in the spouse visa ILR settlement grants on the basis of marriage.
 Therefore, during 2008-18, settlement grants experienced an overall declining trend and touching the lowest ebb (4,280) in 2017.
 Accordingly, the share of spouse settlement grants in the total ILR grants has decreased from 32.64% to only 6.57%.